nulib/nuldc/README.md

 `nuldc csv "trains AND chicago" --all --fields id,title,ark,subject.id example.csv`

+### Save to xml

+You can export search results to an xml serialization of the data structure as well.

+`nuldc xml "trains AND chicago" out.xml`

+Or get all the records

+`nuldc xml "trains AND chicago" --all all.xml`

 ### Pipeable and Works great with jq!

 All of this is pipe-able too, so if you want to do further analysis with JQ or pipe data through some other